Made our linked list generic:

 How might we accomplish this?

-value is at least 5
+prev and curr nodescurr value is at least 5

-value is smaller than 5
+prev value is smaller than 5

-between prev
+5 between prev and curr

 Special cases: